-3. On behalf of the contesting respondents, a statement was filed by the learned counsel contending that the clause 3 of the transfer guidelines (A/5) clearly envisages all India transfer liability to the employees of the KVS.
-Also, in the light of Article 49(k) of the Education Code, employees appointed in KVS are liable to be transferred anywhere in
+3. On behalf of the contesting respondents, a statement was filed by the learned counsel, contending that the clause 3 of the transfer guidelines (A/5) clearly envisages all India transfer liability to the employees of the KVS.
+Also, in the light of Article 49(k) of the Education Code, employees appointed in KVS are liable to be transferred anywhere in India.

-India.
 The present transfer was ordered on acceding to the request made by the 5th respondent.
-Since the 5th respondent is due to retire in December, 2007, transfer order in her case is perfectly valid and in accordance with the rules/guidelines.
+Since she has less than three years of service to retire, her transfer order is perfectly valid and in accordance with the rules/guidelines.
 Further, in terms of clause 5(i), a teacher is liable to be transferred to accommodate another teacher, who has completed his/her tenure in declared hard station.
-As per clause 10 (2) of the transfer guidelines, the applicant being the juniormost is liable to be displaced to accommodate the request transferee.
-On a casual and vague statements, he is not justified in attacking an order passed under the said clause.
-They further contended that the interim order passed by this Tribunal is causing great prejudice to the Organisation.
-The applicant has already been relieved from the School on 6.6.2005 and the 5th respondent was permitted to join in his place.
-Now both these teachers are continuing in KV II, Naval Base, Kochi, in view of the interim order dt.
-9.6.05 granted in favour of the applicant.
+As per clause 10(2) of the transfer guidelines, the applicant being the juniormost is liable to be displaced to accommodate the request transferee.
+On a casual and vague statements, she is not justified in attacking an order passed under the said clause.
+They further contended that there is no provision that the lady teachers should be accommodated within a radius of 500 Kms. of their home station.
+Such a claim can be made by a lady teacher only in clear vacancies.